The First Page student writing challenge is now closed

 Got questions?
 Email firstname.lastname@example.org and we'll get back to you as soon as possible.

+The judging process is ongoing.
 Ten finalists from each category will be selected by a team of readers at CBC Books.
-Finalists will be notified by email in January, depending on the number of submissions received.
+Finalists will be notified by email in February 2021.

-THE CHALLENGE: We want Grades 7 to 12 students to give us a glimpse of the great Canadian novel in the year 2168.
+THE CHALLENGE: We asked Grades 7 to 12 students to give us a glimpse of the great Canadian novel in the year 2170.
 Your challenge is to write the first page of a novel set 150 years in the future, with your protagonist facing an issue that's topical today and setting the scene for how it's all playing out in a century and a half.

 WANT MORE STUDENT WRITING CHALLENGES?
-Sign up for our newsletter below to find out about our creative writing challenges.
+Sign up for our newsletter below to find out about our creative writing challenges for students in 2021 and beyond!